bablokb/apiinst/doc/apiinst.md

         -H size     create a home-partition of given size (default: no home) (use size>0 or 'rest')
+        -D size     create a data-partition of given size (default: no data) (use size>0 or 'rest')
         -S size     create a swap--partition of given size (default: no swap) (use size>0 or 'rest')
         -n          don't expand root partition